Francis Lloyd (British Army officer): Military career

 Lloyd was commissioned as a sub-lieutenant into the 33rd (or The Duke of Wellington's) Regiment in 1874.
 He transferred to his father's regiment, the Grenadier Guards, later that year.
 Two years later he was promoted to full lieutenant.

 He obtained his captaincy in 1885 and in the same year took part in the Suakin Expedition as signalling officer to the Guards Brigade.
-He was mentioned in despatches for his service at the Battle of Hasheen.
+He was mentioned in dispatches for his service at the Battle of Hasheen.
 He was appointed regimental adjutant of the Grenadier Guards in 1889.

 In 1892 he was promoted to major.
 He became Commandant of the School of Instruction for Militia and Volunteers in 1894 and Commander of the Guards Depot in 1896.
 In 1898 he was again promoted to the rank of lieutenant colonel.

-He took part in the Nile Expedition and fought at the Battle of Khartoum in 1898, again being mentioned in despatches and receiving the Distinguished Service Order.
-After the outbreak of the Second Boer War in late 1899, the 2nd Battalion Grenadier Guards was in March 1900 sent to reinforce British forces in South Africa.
-Lloyd was Commanding Officer of the Battalion throughout the Second Boer War and was severely wounded at Biddulphsberg in Orange River Colony.
+He took part in the Nile Expedition and fought at the Siege of Khartoum in 1898, again being mentioned in despatches and receiving the Distinguished Service Order.

+After the outbreak of the Second Boer War in late 1899, the 2nd Battalion, Grenadier Guards was in March 1900 sent to reinforce British forces in South Africa.
+Lloyd was the battalion's commanding officer throughout the Second Boer War and was severely wounded at Biddulphsberg in the Orange River Colony.

 Following the end of the war, he returned home with the men of his battalion on the SS Galeka in October 1902.
 For his service in the war, Lloyd was appointed a Companion of the Order of the Bath (CB) in the April 1901 South Africa Honours list (the award was dated to 29 November 1900), and he received the actual decoration after his return, from King Edward VII at Buckingham Palace on 24 October 1902.

 He was promoted to the brevet rank of colonel on 23 October 1902, and placed on half-pay as he resigned his command of the 2nd battalion on 28 October 1902, but was soon back as Commanding Officer of the 1st Battalion of his regiment from 1903 to 1904.
-In 1904 he became Commander of the 1st (Guards) Brigade at Aldershot with the rank of brigadier general.
-He was made General Officer Commanding the Welsh Division, Territorial Force in 1909 and appointed a Commander of the Royal Victorian Order.
-On the occasion of the coronation of George V in 1911 he was made a Knight Commander of the Order of the Bath.
+In May 1904 he became commander of the 1st (Guards) Brigade, part of the 1st Division of the 1st Army Corps at Aldershot, with the temporary rank of brigadier general, while employed in this position, and substantive colonel.
+He relinquished command of the brigade in May 1908 and then once again served on half-pay.
+He was made general officer commanding the Welsh Division of the Territorial Force (TF) in 1909 and appointed a Commander of the Royal Victorian Order (CVO).

+On the occasion of the coronation of King George V in 1911 he was made a Knight Commander of the Order of the Bath (KCB).
 In 1913, at the age of 60, his command of the Welsh Division expired.
-He was promoted to Major-General commanding the Brigade of Guards and General Officer Commanding London District.
+He was promoted to Major-General commanding the Brigade of Guards and GOC London District.